docker/community/Docker-Releases/Docker Swarm.md

 How do you use Docker Swarm?
 Are you using Docker Swarm in production?
 Let us know!
 We’re raffling off tickets to DockerCon 2016 in exchange for user stories.
 Write a blog post or share a screenshot or video of your UCP dashboard or Swarm cluster and tweet with the hashtag #SwarmWeek and we’ll enter you into a drawing for a free ticket.
 - Have a Swarm question?
 Now is a great time to ask all of your questions about Docker Swarm.
-Feel free to post your questions as a comment on this blog post – just scroll down to submit your question.
+Feel free to post your questions on twitter with the hashtaf [#swarmweek] (https://twitter.com/search?f=tweets&vertical=default&q=%23swarmweek&src=typd) .
 We’ll answer them on this blog and also share those answers during the Q&A with the Docker Swarm team on Monday.

 # Slides